 Graduate Catalog Addendum/Errata

-Below are listed additions and/or corrections to the 2013-14 Graduate Catalog since its publication on June 1, 2013.
+Below are listed additions and corrections to the 2014-15 Graduate Studies Catalog since its publication on 08 May 2014.
 All corrections listed below have been made in the main online catalog sections to which they apply and will appear in the print version of those individual pages.
 They do not appear, however, in the PDF version of the full catalog.
-The last day for corrections in this catalog was October 31, 2013.

 Changes by Date:

 The second bullet in this section should read: